 With all the previous costs broken out, it can be overwhelming.
 But don’t despair; you can join a fully supported or guided team that manages everything.

-For decades, western operators like Adventure Consultants, Alpine Ascents (AAI), Jagged Globe, International Mountain Guides (IMG), and a new generation like Furtenbach, Madison Mountaineering and Climbing the Seven Summits have guided hundreds to the top of Everest for prices ranging from $49,000 to $85,000, all-inclusive.
+For decades, western operators like Adventure Consultants, Alpine Ascents (AAI), Jagged Globe, International Mountain Guides (IMG), and a new generation like Furtenbach, Madison Mountaineering and Climbing the Seven Summits have guided hundreds to the top of Everest for prices ranging from $49,000 to $115,000, all-inclusive.

 But that is changing.
 There has been intense competition from Nepali-owned and operated companies in the last few years.
 With over 100 Sherpas having ten or more Everest summits, they advertise as Everest Guides and eliminate the traditional Western Guide, who earns between $15,000 and $25,000 for the season.
 This cost-saving is passed through to the clients.
-In 2023, lead Sherpas earn salaries similar to Western Guides, so the price gap is narrowing, but the Nepali companies are still less expensive, as we will discuss.
+In 2024, lead Sherpas earn salaries similar to Western Guides, so the price gap is narrowing, but the Nepali companies are still less expensive, as we will discuss.

-Many of the lead Sherpas now have a subset (no ski qualification, for example)of the IFMGA certification with more summits than many Western guides.
+Many of the lead Sherpas now have a subset (no ski qualification, for example) of the IFMGA certification with more summits than many Western guides.
 This certification allows the Sherpas to earn up to $10,000 for the Everest season compared to $4-5,000 previously.
-This trend will drive the cost of the Nepali companies up over time as more and more Sherpas become certified.
+This trend will drive up the cost of the Nepali companies over time as more and more Sherpas become certified.
 One Nepali operator charges an additional $10,000 if you want to climb with an IFMGA-certified Sherpa guide.

 This list is not comprehensive of all guides, and I did not look at small one-person operations or those who do not run climbs each year for more than one or two members.
 I’m not making endorsements by including or excluding a company from the list.
 It’s for reference only.
 Check with the operator for details and questions.

 Prices usually include full logistics support, gear, food, Personal Sherpa, oxygen, mask, and regulator.
-You can see my thoughts on Everest guides on my main site Selecting a Guide.
+You can see my thoughts on Everest guides on my main site at Selecting a Guide.

-2023 Expedition Price Chart
+2024 Expedition Price Chart

 Surveys